kirschjd/1001-game-nights/README.md

 4. Test thoroughly
 5. Submit a pull request

+---

 ## 📄 License

 Created by John Kirschenheiter
-Powered by Claude and Railway.app
+Powered by OpenAI, Anthropic, and Railway.app

 ---

-For questions or support, please use the comments feature in the app or create an issue on GitHub.
+For questions or support, use the comments feature in the app or create an issue on GitHub.